-Role Responsibilities Governing Body Named Governor - Ivor Fabb Ensure there is a policy in place for offsite activities and educational visits that is Named Governor - Ivor Fabb reviewed annually.
+Role Responsibilities Governing Body Ensure there is a policy in place for offsite activities and educational visits that is Named Governor - Ivor Fabb reviewed annually.

-1 Ensure there is a trained Educational Visits Coordinator (EVC) in place for the establishment.
+Ensure there is a trained Educational Visits Coordinator (EVC) in place for the establishment.

 Ensure training opportunities provided.

-Ensure there is a visit approval procedure in place and that it follows ESCC policy for approving visits.
-Ensure there is a monitoring system in place by meeting with the EVC at least twice a year.
-Ensure visits support the principles of equality and inclusion.
-When necessary support the Headteacher in assessing risks and agree possible adjustments.
-Access to Offsite Educational Visits risk assessment folder.
-Has 'read only' access on Exeant (the ESCC Offsite Education Risk Management System) to have an overview of all the offsite visits taking place. ··· · - · Approve all residential visits.
-Head Teacher Ensure offsite activities comply with ESCC policy and National Guidance produced by the OEAP.
-Ensure that visits receive appropriate approval before they take place.
-Ascertain that all staff involved in offsite visits are competent to carry out their role.
-Ensure a suitable EVC is appointed and that they have undertaken training.
-Ensure that suitable child protection procedures are in place, including vetting at an appropriate level of all voluntary helpers. • Be confident that the EVC, Visit Leaders, assisting staff and voluntary helpers are appropriately trained and competent to carry out any allocated tasks.
-Ensure visits support the principles of equality and inclusion.
-Seek the support of the Governing Body when necessary to assess risks and agree on possible adjustments.
-Educational Visits Have experience of leading visits, or Co-ordinator (EVC) qualifications or leadership experience.
-They qualifications or leadership experience.
+Ensure there is a visit approval procedure in

+place and that it follows ESCC policy for

+approving visits.

+Ensure there is a monitoring system in place

+by meeting with the EVC at least twice a year.

+• Ensure visits support the principles of equality

+and inclusion.

+• When necessary support the Headteacher in

+assessing risks and agree possible

+adjustments.

+Access to Offsite Educational Visits risk

+assessment folder.

+Has 'read only' access on Exeant (the ESCC

+Offsite Education Risk Management System) to have an overview of all the offsite visits

+taking place.

+Approve all residential visits.

+Head Teacher Ensure offsite activities comply with ESCC

+policy and National Guidance produced by the

+OEAP.

+• Ensure that visits receive appropriate approval

+before they take place.

+Ascertain that all staff involved in offsite visits

+are competent to carry out their role.

+Ensure a suitable EVC is appointed and that they have undertaken training

+they have undertaken training.Ensure that suitable child protection

+Ensure that suitable child protection procedures are in place, including vetting at an

+appropriate level of all voluntary helpers.

+Be confident that the EVC, Visit Leaders,

+assisting staff and voluntary helpers are

+appropriately trained and competent to carry

+out any allocated tasks.

+• Ensure visits support the principles of equality

+and inclusion.

+• Seek the support of the Governing Body when

+necessary to assess risks and agree on

+Educational V/isite possible adjustments.

+Educational Visits Co-ordinator (EVC) Have experience off leading visits, or gualifications or leadership experience.
+They

+qualifications or leadership experience.
 They will be an experienced visits leader.

-Co-ordinator (EVC) qualifications or leadership experience.
-They will be an experienced visits leader.
+Rachel Crystal Attend EVC training.

+Support staff to ensure visits are planned and

+prepared appropriately following ESCC Offsite